 Because it is intended for Spanish learners, it offers fairly simple language and has an easy-to-follow plot.
 This makes the book ideal for anyone intimidated by longer novels.
 While it is intended for third-year high school students, the simple language is also approachable for beginning students.

 “Marina” is a Gothic mystery set in Barcelona in 1980.

-“Marina” is intended for grades eight and up, making it an ideal choice for intermediate and advanced Spanish students looking to dive into an intense teen novel.
+“Marina” is an ideal choice for intermediate and advanced Spanish students.

 When a university student’s best friend goes missing, she must find her friend and uncover whether the legend of “Malamor,” a town whose residents are cursed to be forever loveless, is true.